We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Debt Consolidation Loan Alternatives

-As mentioned above, debt consolidation loans require average to good credit or the help of the a cosiner who have good credit.
-If you are unable to meet these requirements, you may want ot consider some of the following alternatives.
+As mentioned above, debt consolidation loans require average to good credit or the help of a cosigner who has good credit.
+If you are unable to meet these requirements, you may not be able to get a debt consolidation loan.
+In such cases, you may want to consider some of the following alternatives.

 Debt Consolidation Program